whatsinport

 If you enjoy diving than Chinchorro Reef Underwater National Park is a must, less than an hour away.

 Costa Maya consists of a cruise port that has a lot of shops.
-This is a tourist trap, it is better to go out of the port gates and take a $3 taxi to the town called Mahahual.
+This is a tourist trap, it is better to go out of the port gates and take a $3 shuttle to the town called Mahahual.
+There is lots of brightly painted pottery, Mexican blankets, jewelry, etc.

 Currency: